When researching Alimony in the state of Virginia, it can be confusing to find out what your rights are and…

 Adultery Divorce Attorneys in Northern Virginia

 Choose Our Trusted Virginia Attorneys to Represent You in Adultery Divorce Cases

 If your spouse has committed adultery, you are faced with an array of emotions and difficult choices ahead of you.
 Graham Law Firm, PLLC is here for you to ensure that you have someone looking out for you legally and financially during this tough time in your life.
-Our firm specializes in family law, so choosing a Graham Law Firm attorney means choosing a lawyer who is experienced in protecting your interests.
+Our firm specializes in family law, so choosing a Graham Law Firm, PLLC attorney means choosing a lawyer who is experienced in protecting your interests.

 Grounds for Adultery Divorce in Virginia

 In Virginia, adultery is defined as an extramarital sexual encounter.
 This adultery must be proven by both “clear and convincing” evidence as well as “corroboration.”
 Evidence that can prove adultery include emails and text messages of the spouse having the affair, but evidence of the adultery must be clearly recognized.
 Romantic verbiage can help support a case, but the evidence of adultery that is presented must explicitly indicate that sexual relations occurred outside of the marriage.

 Corroboration, or an outside party indicating proof of adultery, is an additional requirement in Virginia.
 This means that someone else must have witnessed the adultery.
 Graham Law Firm, PLLC attorneys are well-equipped to handle your adultery divorce, complete with years of experience in the nuances of Virginia family law.

 Virginia’s Adultery Divorce Laws